-- 1. Make sure the engine is completely cool. - 2.
-Remove all the fuel from fuel tank, fuel lines, and carburetor by loosening the drain screw at the bottom of the carburetor, and draining fuel into an appropriate container. - 3.
-Change the engine oil. - 4.
-Remove any dirt and debris from the area around the spark plug, then use a spark plug socket or wrench to remove the spark plug. - 5.
-Pour .5 ounces (15 ml) of new oil into the engine combustion chamber, then slowly crank the engine by pulling the recoil two (2) times to distribute oil and lubricate the cylinder. - 6.
-Install the spark plug. - 7.
-Drain the high-pressure hose. - 8.
-Using SIMPSON Pump Guard or an equivalent is recommended when storing the unit for more than 30 days and/or when freezing temperatures are expected. - 9.
+- 1. Make sure the engine is completely cool. - Remove all the fuel from fuel tank, fuel lines, and carburetor by loosening the drain screw at the bottom of the fuel tank, and draining fuel into an appropriate container. - Change the engine oil. - 4.
+Remove any dirt and debris from the area around the spark plugs, then use a spark plug socket or wrench to remove the spark plugs. - 5.
+Pour .5 ounces (15 ml) of new oil into the engine combustion chambers, then turn the starter to START for one second to distribute oil and lubricate the cylinders. - Install the spark plugs. - 7.
+Disconnect the black, negative (-) battery lead from the battery (if equipped). - 8.
+Disconnect the red, positive (+) battery lead from the battery (if equipped). - 9.
+Drain the high-pressure hose. - Using SIMPSON Pump Guard or an equivalent is recommended when storing the unit for more than 30 days and/or when freezing temperatures are expected. - 11.
 Store the pressure washer in a clean, dry area out of direct sunlight.